What is Cognitive Behavioural Therapy (CBT) ?

 Cognitive Behavioural Therapy (CBT) is a collaborative, practical and problem oriented approach to emotional problems whereby the client and therapist work together toward understanding difficulties in terms of the relationship between thoughts, feelings, body responses and behaviour.

 CBT is based on the concept that how we think, how we act, how we feel and what we experience in our bodies all interact together.
-This cyclic relationship is illustrated in the diagram.

 How does Cognitive Behavioural Therapy (CBT) work?

 In CBT, the client and therapist work together toward understanding difficulties in terms of the relationship between thoughts, feelings, body responses and behaviour.
 CBT helps clients break the vicious circle of altered and unhelpful thinking and behaviour.
 The therapy focus on the thoughts, images, beliefs and attitudes that we hold, the personal meaning we associate with these and how this relates to our behaviour.
 We work to help clients learn more useful ways of thinking and coping.